VlxtIykg/VlxtIykg/README.md

 <h2 align="center"> -ˏˋ♥̩͙♥̩̩̥͙♥̩̥̩ ⑅⋆ ˚｡⋆୨୧˚༶•┈┈୨♡୧┈┈•༶˚୨୧⋆｡˚ ⋆⑅ ♥̩̥̩♥̩̩̥͙♥̩͙ˊˎ</h2>
 <h2 align="center">Quote of the day</h2>
-<div align="center"><pre><code>&gt; Love is when the other person's happiness is more important than your own.
+<div align="center"><pre><code>&gt; We must understand that sadness is an ocean, and sometimes we drown, while other days we are forced to swim.
-		⎯⎯ ୨ ୧ ⎯⎯
+﹌﹌⎯⎯ ୨ ୧ ⎯⎯﹌﹌
- By H. Jackson Brown, Jr
+By R.M.
+Drake
-		♡.﹀﹀.♡
+﹌﹌♡.﹀﹀.♡﹌﹌
 </code></pre>
 </div>
 <h2 align="center">About Me</h2>